9_Rendering 3D Scenes

 The Material

-base class will compile and initialize the shader program, store and manage uniform objects in a dictionary, and handle OpenGL-specific settings with another dictionary.
+base class will compile and initialize the shader program, store and manage uniform objects in a dictionary, and keeps OpenGL-specific settings in another dictionary.

 Try it!